 Where Georgia meets Azerbaijan, in the mountain range that serves as the border, you’ll find Davit Gareji, a stunning monastery complex founded in the 6th century.
 It’s located 70 km from Tbilisi in the Kakheti region.

 The site is in the middle of the mountains, so it’s hard to reach on your own.
-The easiest way is to take a guided tour (usually this option includes a stop in Sighnaghi).
-If you’re looking for a cheaper, independent option, there’s a shuttle bus that will take you to the monastery, give you about 3 hours to explore, and take you back to Tbilisi.
-The bus leaves daily from Pushkin Square and it costs 30 lari (about 9€).
+The easiest way is to take a guided tour (usually, this option includes a stop in Sighnaghi).
+If you’re looking for a cheaper, independent option, a shuttle bus will take you to the monastery, give you about 3 hours to explore, and take you back to Tbilisi.
+The bus leaves Pushkin Square daily, costing 30 lari (about 9€).

 Pin it for later